dipnot/direct-pay-online-php/README.md

 print_r($createToken);
 ```

-### getPaymentLink
+### Getting the payment URL
-Get the payment link with the created token to redirect the user to the payment page.
+Get the payment URL with the created token to redirect the user to the payment page.
 ```php
 $paymentUrl = $createTokenRequest->getPaymentUrl($createToken["TransToken"]);
 print_r($paymentUrl);